Painfulluos/badkeyboardlayout/README.md

 # badkeyboardlayout

-For the script to work, you need to download the modules: "keyboard", "paperclip".
+For the script to work, you need to download the modules: "keyboard", "pyperclip".

 To translate, you need to copy the text and press the key combination "ctrl+shift+b".